agilecatalyst/manifest-suno/kickstarter/video/the_spark.md

 ## Sora Prompt:
 ```
-A cosmic void with floating particles, a brilliant golden spark appears and creates a bridge of light connecting two worlds, names written in golden light appear along the bridge, camera pulls back to reveal a glowing foundation being built, ethereal lighting, mystical atmosphere, 10 seconds, cinematic quality
+A cosmic void with floating particles, a brilliant golden spark appears and creates a bridge of light connecting two worlds, golden symbols and emblems appear along the bridge, camera pulls back to reveal a glowing foundation being built, ethereal lighting, mystical atmosphere, 10 seconds, cinematic quality
 ```

 ## Voiceover Script (Optional):